UnderXirox/ehmatthes.github.io/_posts/2016-3-8-GitHub-Pages-Non-Rubyist.md

 </html>
 {% endhighlight %}

-In line blah we link to a new stylesheet, *my_styles.css*.
+On line 11 we link to a new stylesheet, *my_styles.css*.
 This is listed after the automatically generated stylesheets so we can override some aspects of the theme we adopted from GitHub.
-In the `page-header` section we make "Hello Worlds" a link back to the home page; the use of the `site.baseurl` variable means this link will work from any directory level.
+In the `page-header` section (line 15) we make "Hello Worlds" a link back to the home page; the use of the `site.baseurl` variable means this link will work from any directory level.
 We don't want the typical link style applied to the project title, so we add a class called `link-no-style` to the anchor tag.
-We also add a new selector `page-header-subpages` to the section, so we can override some of the header styles on subpages.
+We also add a new selector `page-header-subpages` to the section, so we can override some of the header styles on subpages (line 14).

 Let's make the *my_styles.css* file: